bfdes/bfdes.github.io/posts/monte-carlo-to-las-vegas.md

 It is generally very hard to get a free lunch.[^5] In this case, reusing code can lead to performance and memory usage issues.

-Consider what happens when search text contains lots of false-positive matches:
+Consider what happens when search text contains lots of false positive matches:

 1. Every false positive match creates an extra stack frame, potentially leading to high stack usage.
 2. Every false positive match results in the hash within `monte_carlo` being recomputed needlessly.